immcantation/dowser/docs/vignettes/Building-Trees-Vignette.md

 #1     3170 <airrClon> N        13 Subject_1  <phylo>
 #2     3184 <airrClon> N        12 Subject_1  <phylo>
 ```
-Build trees using dnaml instead:
+Build trees using dnaml instead, which like `dnapars` is also distributed as part of `PHYLIP`.

 ```r